Shutdown Remote Computer CMD [How To]

 How to restart the remote computer command line?

-You need to use the “PsShutdown” command for restarting a remote PC.
+You must use the “PsShutdown” command to restart a remote PC.
 You need to run the below command-

 PsShutdown.exe -r -u username -p password \\RemoteComputerName